promisingdev425/react-native-typescript/app/README.md

 ### Run

-- `yarn start` Start the Expo development environment pointed.
+- `yarn start` Start the Expo development environment pointed at live APIs.
 - `yarn start:mock` Start the Expo development environment configured to use mock data.
 - `yarn web` Start Expo and launch the web version.
 - `yarn web:mock` Start Expo and launch the web version in mock mode.